-The 6th edition of the GSR brings some minor changes, but continues with the tradition of fabulous support provided by our enthusiastic volunteers.
-For the 1200km distance the traditional evening start will be offered, sending riders on an overnight loop of the Bellarine Peninsula first.
-However riders may also elect to start in the morning and head along the grandeur of the Great Ocean Road first, leaving the Bellarine Peninsula loop until the end.
+The 6th edition of the GSR brought some minor changes, but continued with the tradition of fabulous support provided by our enthusiastic volunteers.
+For the 1200km distance the traditional evening start was offered, sending riders on an overnight loop of the Bellarine Peninsula first.
+However riders couldalso elect to start in the morning and head along the grandeur of the Great Ocean Road first, leaving the Bellarine Peninsula loop until the end.

-Qualifying rides will apply for those entering the 1000km & 1200km distances.
+Qualifying rides applied for those entering the 1000km & 1200km distances.

 Due to the risk of continued landslides and road closures along a small section of the Great Ocean Road, we have cut over to the alternative inland route to avoid the damaged section of road.